LaunchPadLab/lp-utils/docs.md

 ## validate

-A wrapper around the `validate` function exported from [Validate JS](https://validatejs.org/) to make is work seamlessly with [Redux Form](http://redux-form.com/).
+A wrapper around the `validate` function exported from [Validate JS](https://validatejs.org/) to make it work seamlessly with [Redux Form](http://redux-form.com/).

-This also adds a custom formatter to Validate JS named 'lp'

 **Parameters**